guslatho/syllabify-torch/README.md

 'torch_train.ipynb' Is a sample setup for training a new torch model to perform syllabification.
 The torch training is language agnostic, meaning any language file can be input (currently only tested on languages using the latin alphabet).

-'sample_script.ipynb' Contains reference code to use either the Brandt algorithm or an pretrained torch model for syllabification.
+'sample_script.ipynb' Contains reference code to use either the Brandt algorithm or a pretrained torch model for Dutch syllabification.

 # Misc